TritonDataCenter/sdc-headnode/README.md

 comes from a different Manta directory tree, you may specify the name of an alternative top-level `build.spec` key on a per-file basis.

-For example, Joyent ships firmware files for specific server hardware that is not available under an opensource license.
+For example, Joyent ships firmware files for specific server hardware that are not available under an opensource license.
 As a result, these files are only included in the commercially supported builds of SDC to Joyent customers.
 The firmware artefact is stored in a different (Joyent-private) area of Manta,